phdschooltpc/msp430-thyroid/README.md

 Note: some optimisations may lead to loss in accuracy (e.g. fixed- instead of floating-points), take it into account.

-<sup>1</sup>A sample taskified program will be provided soon.
-It will serve as a tutorial to use the intermittent-safe library we will provide you.
+<sup>1</sup>You can find a sample taskified program in [`phdschooltpc/msp430-intermittent-example`](https://github.com/phdschooltpc/msp430-intermittent-example).
+It serves as a tutorial to use the intermittent-safe library we provide you (the library is imported in this project as well, check the `utils` folder).

-### Known issues
+## Known issues

 #### Compiler version
 The project was built and tested with the latest MSP430 compiler version (17.9.0).
 If you don't have it, please download it from CCS by going to `Help > Install New Software` and typing "Code Generation Tools Updates" in the search bar.
 On Linux distributions you may have to run CCS as a superuser, e.g. in Ubuntu